Samueljh1/Darkhammer-Open-Source-Classes/README.md

 All Credits go to me, @Samueljh1 and any Contributers on this Repo.

+Note: The Darkhammer Network is no longer in PHP, meaning no future classes will be added or updated.

 # Contributing

 If you wish to contribute, please do the following: